 WordPress Themes that need updating display an “Update Available” message over their thumbnail image …

 Locate the theme you want to update and click on the “Update Available” message.

 When the theme details window opens up, click on update now …

 WordPress automatically updates the theme in seconds …

 Your WordPress theme is now updated …

-Repeat the process described above to update all of your remaining themes, or use the method described below to bulk upgrade multiple themes at once.
+Repeat the process described above to update all of your outdated themes, or use the method below to upgrade multiple themes.

-Update your themes from the “Updates” area as follows:
+Update your theme from the “Updates” area as follows:

 To view all themes in your site that need updating, click on Dashboard > Updates …